 Oak Bluffs represented 23% of total transactions on the island in 2017 and 14% of total dollar volume island wide.

 Tisbury (Vineyard Haven) posted mixed results in 2017.
 Total number of transactions fell 6.4% (from 140 in ’16 to 131 in ’17) but total dollar volume rose 3.9% (from $104.4mm in ’16 to $108.5mm in ’17) and average price climbed 11% (from $746k in ’16 to $828k in ’17).
 This increase in dollar volume and average price was due to an increase in sales between $1mm and $2mm, as well as a decline in the activity below $1mm.
 In 2017 there were 107 sales under $1mm (versus 118 in ’16) and 18 sales between $1mm and $2mm (versus 14 in ’16).

 Tisbury activity in 2017 represented 21% of total transactions on the island and 16% of total dollar volume island wide.

 Entry Level Sales

 Tea Lane Associates represented buyers and sellers at all price points.
-We worked with buyers purchasing their first year round home and we worked with buyers purchasing their perfect vacation retreat.
+We worked with buyers purchasing their year-round family home, with buyers purchasing their retirement home and with buyers purchasing their perfect vacation retreat.
 We worked with sellers to list and sell a wide range of properties.
 All are an important part of what we do and we were honored to be part of a new chapter in our clients’ lives.